protontypes/open-sustainable-technology/README.md

 - [Calkulate](https://github.com/mvdh7/calkulate) - Calkulate is a Python package for finding total alkalinity from titration data using PyCO2SYS.

 ### Coastal and Reefs

+> **What?** Coasts are the dynamic boundaries where land meets the sea.
+Reefs are underwater ridges—composed of rock, coral, or similar materials—that rise close to the water's surface along or near coastlines.

+> **How?** These tools help model ocean and coastal waveforms; map and forecast reefs, shorelines and coastal change; and facilitate access to coastal and reef data.

 - [py-wave-runup](https://github.com/chrisleaman/py-wave-runup) - A Python module which makes it easy for coastal engineers and scientists to test and use various empirical wave runup models which have been published in literature.
 - [CoastSat](https://github.com/kvos/CoastSat) - Enables users to obtain time-series of shoreline position at any coastline worldwide from 30+ years of publicly available satellite imagery.
 - [PySAMOSA](https://github.com/floschl/pysamosa) - A Python-based software for processing open ocean and coastal waveforms from SAR satellite altimetry to measure sea surface heights, wave heights, and wind speed for the oceans and inland waters.